1.289-339-3464

 The length of telomere is indicated to be associated with cancer prognosis.

 Few other studies have also shown the same promise of meditative practices initiating protective epigenetic changes among the practitioners.
 Even the first time when you engage in meditation practice, your genomic expression is triggered, says Herbert Benson, professor emeritus, Benson Henry Institute of Mind-Body Medicine at Harvard.
-Every subsequent sitting tends to concretize this expression.
+Every subsequent sitting tends to solidifies this expression.

 If you are a practitioner or a novice beginner, there are numerous merits of learning or keeping up your practice.
 Every time you sit or engage in mindfulness, you are tinkering with the deepest part of your brain and DNA.
-It sounds unbelievable but scientific studies are beginning to point towards that possibility.
+It sounds unbelievable but scientific studies are beginning to point towards that possibility where we can start playing with the possibility of changing the length of telomeres (survivability indicator).

 gene expression, hamilton, MBSR, meditation, mindfulness